St Cuthbert's Cave

 St Cuthbert (c.
 634 – 687) was a Christian hermit, monk, and bishop.
 He grew up near Melrose, in what is now Scotland.
 He entered the church in AD 651 after seeing a vision of St Aidan.
 In 662 he was made prior of Melrose Abbey, and three years later was named prior of Lindisfarne.
 In 676 Cuthbert retired, for he yearned for a more contemplative life.
 He established a hermitage, but where?

 In 875 a series of Danish raids ravaged the Northumbrian coast.
-Monks from Lindisfarne abandoned the priory, and carrying the body of St Cuthbert in his coffin they wandered around the north-east of England for the next 7 years.
-According to legend, one of the places they sheltered were the sandstone caves near Belford.
+Monks from Lindisfarne abandoned the priory, and carrying the body of St Cuthbert in his coffin they wandered around the north-east of England for the next seven years.
+According to legend, one of the places they sheltered was the sandstone cave near Belford.

 There are actually two St Cuthbert's Caves in Northumberland, and both share the same story.
 The second cave is at Doddington.
 Given that the monks carrying Cuthbert's body wandered for so long, it is entirely possible that they rested for a time at both caves.